KunoSayo/single_thread_cell/README.md

 This is a helper library to mark the cell as only being accessed by the owner thread.

+If you access the cell from a different thread, the thread will be panicked.

 > Still in development, the API may change in the future.

 ## Quick Start